zzl81cn/luma.gl/docs/overview.md

   message indicating the problem inline in the shader's GLSL source.

-To maximize interoperability with WebGL code that does not use luma.gl, the WebGLRendingContexttype does not have a corresponding luma.gl wrapper class, but is instead used directly by the luma.gl API.
+To maximize interoperability with WebGL code that does not use luma.gl, the WebGLRendingContext type does not have a corresponding luma.gl wrapper class, but is instead used directly by the luma.gl API.
 A simple global function is provided to help in creating gl contexts.